Travel tips and town map

 Brig and surroundings in winter

 Brig is at the bottom of the Rhone Valley, so snow in and around town is not likely.
-But Brig can be a base town for a varied winter holiday.
+But Brig is a perfect base town for a varied winter holiday.

-Several ski resorts are within easy reach of Brig.
-Bettmeralp and Riederalp can be reached by public transportation in about 40 minutes.
-Zermatt, Saas-Fee, Verbier, and Oberwald are 1h to 1h30 away by train or bus.
+Several ski resorts are within easy reach.
+Bettmeralp and Riederalp are about 0h40 by public transport.
+Zermatt, Saas-Fee, and Oberwald are 1h00 to 1h30 away by train or bus.

 - Snow in the nearby ski resorts isn’t guaranteed yet.

 - Brig is relatively small and doesn’t have many Christmas events.
-The nearest large Christmas market is in Montreux, about 1h20 away by train.
+The nearest large Christmas market is in Montreux, 1h05 to 1h20 away by train.

 The Rhone Valley is a relatively warm and sunny region.
 Temperatures of 25°C to 35°C are no exception in summer.
 Winters are pretty mild.